-Jennifer (Bullano) Ridgley is now senior director of communications for the Pittsburgh Penguins and part-time professor for Point Park University's School of Business.
+Jennifer (Bullano) Ridgley is now vice president, media relations for the Pittsburgh Penguins and part-time professor for Point Park University's School of Business.

 Jennifer Bullano's climb to the position of director of communications for the Pittsburgh Penguins didn't happen overnight.
 The Point Park M.B.A. alumna used her skills and education to break through the "glass ceiling" of the male-dominated sports industry.
 She had to gain strong experience in the field of sports while proving herself — and her ability to successfully work with male athletes — every step of the way.

 According to last year's records, Bullano, a native of New Castle, Pa., was the only female in the National Hockey League at a director-level position.
 "She is a role model for women who want to work in sports," remarked her boss Tom McMillan, vice president of communications for the Penguins and a Point Park journalism and communications alumnus.
 "I can put Jen in charge of something and I never have to worry about it."

 As director of communications, Bullano was the only female in the Penguins' 2009 Stanley Cup celebration photo and got to take home the cup for half a day.
 She is also the only female to travel with the team on away games.

 "I feel like I have grown up with these guys.
 We have a great team and I have had many incredible opportunities," she said.